Minden Times

 The Minden Times is a tabloid newspaper published in Minden, centrally located in the heart of Ontario's cottage country.
 Published every Wednesday, it holds a mirror to the world of the Highway 35 corridor from Norland to Dorset.
 Its editorial focus is the village of Minden as well as the municipalities of Minden Hills and Algonquin Highlands.
-It is published alongside its sister puication, the Haliburton Echo.
+It is published alongside its sister publication, the Haliburton Echo.

-Its current editor is Katrina Boguski, after Jenn Watt.
+Its current editor is Thomas Smith.